callumj/simple_crawler/README.md

 **Be aware that communication between clients and server is achieved by marshalling Ruby objects which opens up the system to remote code execution vulnerabilities if the port is exposed.
 I recommend only operating client server on the same box or within the same data centre.**

+`SimpleCrawler::Server` provides a TCP server that will spin up threads per connection, receiving the socket writes, marshalling, handling the message and returning a response.
+When a dequeue is performed it will keep track of URIs currently "checked out" and handle when they arrive back.
+This allows the `server` task to only shutdown when the queue and the checked out items are empty.

 ## CLI usage